 Skip to main content

-According to the Centers for Disease Control and Prevention, more than one out of four older Americans fall each year.
+According to the Centers for Disease Control and Prevention, more than 1 out of 4 older Americans fall each year.
 Falling once doubles the chances of falling again.
-Every 19 minutes, an older adult will die as a result of a fall.
-A fall can result in unwanted outcomes, including injury, loss of independence, and decreased ability to do the things that are most important to you.
+Sadly, every 19 minutes, an older adult dies as a result of a fall.
+A fall can result in unwanted outcomes, including injury, loss of independence, and a decreased ability to do the things most important to you.

 There is good news, though.
-Research shows that, with a little work, the risk of falls can decrease.
+Research shows that, with a bit of work, the risk of falls can decrease.

 Many things can lead to falls, especially as we get older.
 Poor eyesight, loss of balance, and certain medicines are a few common causes.
-Not having enough strength or flexibility, poor footwear, and clutter in the walking areas at home also cause falls.
+Lack of strength or flexibility, poor footwear, and clutter in the walking areas at home also can cause falls.

-Doing regular physical activities that include endurance, muscle strengthening, and balance activities can reduce your risk of fall-related injuries.
+Regular physical activity that includes endurance, muscle strengthening, and balance training can reduce your risk of fall-related injuries.
 According to the Journal of the American Geriatrics Society, physical activity, including exercise, reduces falls by 13% to 40% in community‐dwelling older adults.

 Check out these five tips to help limit your chances of a fall that could lead to injury, a hospital visit, or worse.